Create a list of articles to read later. You will be able to access your list from any article in Discover.

 For decorations on your present, as with the Christmas wreath, cuttings of evergreens will last longer.

-Is your New Year's resolution to get rid of single-use plastic?
+Are you looking for more ways to reduce the amount of single-use plastics you use?
 Or do you need to find a present for an eco-conscious person in your life?

-Beeswax wraps are a popular choice for replacing cling film.
-These homemade food wraps are reusable and very quick to make.
+Homemade food wraps are a popular choice for replacing cling film and are very quick to make.
 Find out how to make beeswax wraps.